 Step 2: Add The Payee Name

 The next step is to let the bank know who to pay.
-Do this by writing the name of the person or organization authorized to cash the check on the line that says Pay to the order of.
+Do this by writing the name of the person or organization authorized to cash the check on the line that reads Pay to the order of.
 This information needs to be accurate since it specifies who can legally cash the check.
 To avoid any confusion or problems, be sure to spell the payee's name correctly.

 This step is essential for several reasons.
 Not only does it help ensure the check goes to the right place, but it also provides a layer of protection for your money.
 If a check gets lost or stolen, anyone other than the named payee will likely have trouble cashing it.